 Features and Defaults

-- Pilot changes: NYU Libraries may make changes to the Web Hosting service during the course of the Pilot.
+- Service Updates: NYU Libraries may make changes to the Web Hosting service at any time.

-- Retention: All sites on the Web Hosting Pilot will remain on the Service until the end of the Pilot in December 2016 unless:
+- Retention: All Web Hosting sites will remain on the Service unless:

 - The primary owner requests the site be removed

-Availability of the Web Hosting Pilot may be interrupted for maintenance and other updates and is provided on an ‘as is’ and ‘as available’ basis only.
+Availability of Web Hosting may be interrupted for maintenance and other updates and is provided on an ‘as is’ and ‘as available’ basis only.

-To request to participate in this Web Hosting Pilot, fill out the Request Form to set up an appointment with Digital Scholarship Services staff.
+To request to participate in Web Hosting fill out the Request Form to set up an appointment with Digital Scholarship Services staff.